TSchwierz/SelfLocalisationCF/README.md

 - runSLC.bat
 	- A batch file that can be run in the cmd to start the controller in webots

+## Current Tasks (no particular order):
+1. The project is getting long and complicated codewise.
+Proper documentation is crucial to maintain overview.
+Improve the readability and documentation of the code.
+3. Refine the position prediction algorithm by reducing time spent calculating the covariance matrix.
+1. Add the 3rd dimension to the grid network and prediction code.

 ## Latest Change:
+**28.03.:** Improved the three-dimensional random walk by using height velocity control in the PID.
+Using small movement steps, it mimics a typical theoretical random walk path.
 **26.03.:** Added Height control to the control loop.
 The drone now moves in all 3 dimensions.
 The movement seems less random at this moment and more like straight trajectories bouncing of the boundaries. <br>
 **18.03.:** Using RLS alorithm with noisy neural input to do positional predictions online during runtime.
 The majority of execution time is spent updating the covariance matrix.<br>
 **18.03.:** Made tweaks to the DroneController code.
 Smooth random movement is now achieved in place of the rigid, grid-like pattern!<br>